 Ron Paul: The stock market is still propped up for a 50% correction

 Having correctly predicted a correction in stocks last year, Ron Paul has more words of warning for risky investors.
 Talking on CNBC’s “Futures Now”, Paul said that all of the fundamentals point to equities being blown out of proportion.

 The article advises investors to not pay too much attention to optimistic short-term developments that only serve to mask the true state of the market.
 The situation is much more dire, says Paul, due to the ever-expanding U.S. debt – despite reaching levels in excess of $21 trillion, federal spending continues to increase at an unprecedented rate.

 Adding to this is the persistent weakness in the dollar, which Paul connects to supply basics.
 Even if the dollar performs well against other currencies, the former congressman feels there is no taking away the ongoing loss of its purchasing power.

 To get a real idea of how much money has been printed over the last few decades, investors should focus on the dollar price of gold.
 Since the Fed was formed, gold went from $20 an ounce to over $1,300, showcasing the intense inflationary pressure that the currency finds itself under.

 Between further falls in the stock market, more weakness in the dollar and a move towards stagflation, Paul sees gold as the best place to be in.
-Despite being a noted bullion investor, Paul added that his portfolio could still do with a bit more gold.equities, federal reserve, inflation, interest rates, jerome powell, ron paul, stock market
+Despite being a noted bullion investor, Paul added that his portfolio could still do with a bit more gold.equities, Featured, federal reserve, inflation, interest rates, jerome powell, ron paul, stock market